ozlongblack/kablamo/README.md

 onDelete={this.handleDeleteClick.bind(this, i)}
 ```

 - In `handleDeleteClick` function, because `SampleArray.splice(index, 1)` will return an removed value and `splice` function will mutate an array, we can make a duplication of `this.laps` as the codes below.
-Otherwise, lodash `remove` function would be handy to maniplate array values.
+Otherwise, lodash `remove` function would be handy to manipulate array values.

 ```
 const updated = [...this.laps];